radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Behavior on session closure of incoming sessions

 If an incoming (D)TLS session or the underlying connection is closed or broken, then there is no way to send a RADIUS response packet to the client.
-The RADIUS/(D)TLS server behavior then depends on the types of packets being processed, and on the role of the server.
+The RadSec server behavior then depends on the types of packets being processed, and on the role of the server.

-A RADIUS/(D)TLS server acting as proxy MUST discard all requests associated with the closed connection.
+A RadSec server acting as proxy MUST discard all requests associated with the closed connection.
 As no response can be sent over the now-closed (D)TLS connection, any further processing of requests is pointless.
 A discarded request may have a cached RADIUS response packet ({{RFC5080, Section 2.2.2}}), in which case the cached response also MUST be discarded.
 If there is no cached response packet, then the request might still be processed by the home server.